gs-niteesh/gs-niteesh.github.io/finalreport/index.md

 ## Summary

+By the end, I finished importing the Beagle clock and pinmux driver into RTEMS, implemented the RTEMS OFW API(FDT only implementation) and FreeBSD structures to make the porting of driver easy and finally refactored the Beagle i2c driver.
+I will refactor rest of the driver post GSoC.

 Below I have summarized the work done in each phase and also the changes and challenges that were encountered.